kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 at this point.
 That is, if there is a matching EvictionRequest object and the eviction conditions are met according to the [Eviction](#eviction) section.

-Eviction of these annotated pods would act as a PDB with a fallback to eviction if things do not go according to plan.
+Eviction of these pods with interceptors would act as a PDB with a fallback to eviction if things do not go according to plan.

 This would break the eviction assumption, that eviction can proceed quickly when no PDB exists or is non-blocking, but it would greatly increase the safety and availability for applications.